1Password's cheapest plan begins at just $2.99 per month for an individual user, running to $7.99 per month, per user on the 1Password Business tier.

 As data breaches continue to worsen, one of the best expert-approved solutions is a password manager.
-It'll keep your passwords in one secure, easy-to-search app, allowing them to be as complex as needed without bogging you down in rote memorization.
-And it only costs a few bucks a month.
+It'll keep your passwords in one secure, easy-to-search app, and with the potential financial loss that can be incurred by a serious data breach, we'd argue that this is money very well spent indeed.

-The cheapest 1Password plan is the standard, single licence plan at $2.99 per month.
 If you have a few people in your household though, it's far better value to choose the family plan for $4.99 per month for five people (you can add further family members for an extra dollar per month, too).
-There are further fees for Team, Business and Enterprise 1Password accounts, too.

-Best of all, you can try 1Password for free for 30 days.
+Personal users can also try 1Password for free for 30 days.
 Here, we explain how much you'll pay for 1Password, one of the best password managers on the market, as well as which plan might be right for you.

 Here's our overview of all five plans, so you can easily compare the costs, features, and benefits of each.